 You must provide at least one bus, which has a label (label_2, see Label system), and needs to be active.
 Optionally, you can add an excess or a shortage with shortage costs or excess costs respectively.
-This might help to get an feasible producers/.
+This might help to get an feasible optimisation problem, in case your solver says, 'infeasible', for finding the error.